ethereum/ethereum-org-website/src/content/security/index.md

 ### Use Two-Factor Authentication {#two-factor-authentication}

-To prove you are you there are different unique proofs that can be used for authentication.
-These are known as factors and the three main factors are:
+To prove you are actually you, there are different unique proofs that can be used for authentication.
+These are known as **factors** and the three main factors are:

-- Something you know (your password)
+- Something you know (such as a password or security question)
-- Something you are (such as a fingerprint or iris scanner)
+- Something you are (such as a fingerprint or iris/facial scanner)
-- Something you own (a security key)
+- Something you own (a security key or authentication app on your phone)

 Using **Two-Factor Authentication (2FA)** provides an additional *security factor* for your online accounts so that knowing your password alone (something you know) is not enough to access an account.
-Most commonly, the second factor is a randomised 6-digit code (something you own) that you can access through an authenticator app such as Google Authenticator or Authy.
-These work as a "something you own" factor because the seed is stored on your device.
+Most commonly, the second factor is a randomized 6-digit code, known as a **time-based one-time password (TOTP)**, that you can access through an authenticator app such as Google Authenticator or Authy.
+These work as a "something you own" factor because the seed that generates the timed code is stored on your device.

 <InfoBanner emoji=":lock:">
   <div>